olichuuwon/formula-one-tenth-course/README.md

 ## lab 3 - completed on august 24th

 - pid needs to be fine tuned more to avoid hitting wall at the dead zone
-- to derive the formula again to double check (i think my steering can be better)
+- to derive the formula again to double check
+- (i think my steering can be better, thus angles need to be re looked at)

 demo - https://youtu.be/XMsT6qDRc0E